 About the 30 Hour Telethon for Brockville and District Palliative Care Services

 Brockville General Hospital’s Palliative Care Program is comprised of a highly specialized inter-professional team and volunteers who have received training in palliative care.
-The team provides services to patients in a variety of settings including an inpatient palliative unit, acute care beds, emergency department, other health care facilities and in patient’s own homes.
+The team provides services to patients in a variety of settings including an inpatient palliative unit, acute care beds, emergency department, Long Term Care facilities, Senior Residences, and in patient’s own homes.

 In 1983 a man with a young family lost his wife due to cancer, and he wanted to express his thanks the Service for the care and support his wife and family had received.
 The Service they received, originating in 1979 under the auspices of the Sisters of Providence of St. Vincent de Paul (St. Vincent de Paul Hospital – now integrated with Brockville General Hospital) was a unique innovative hospice program, unfunded by the Ministry and unlike any provincial program available at that time.